coxmediagroup/Tic-Tac-Toe/main/readme.md

             I AM JaCK`s AnGry PAraKEet

- Thanks to http://forum.codecall.net/topic/50892-tic-tac-toe-in-python/ for the inspiration Thanks to http://bash-shell.net/blog/2013/jan/04/python-tic-tac-toe-ai/ for the class based approach and interesting design aspects, an accurate reflection of basic game theory, there are tomes upon tomes of information on the concept of tic-tac-toe in game theory and zero-sum games and their strategies, I found this approach easiest to understand and implement in a Django view.
+ Thanks to http://forum.codecall.net/topic/50892-tic-tac-toe-in-python/ for the inspiration.
+ Thanks to http://bash-shell.net/blog/2013/jan/04/python-tic-tac-toe-ai/ for the class based approach and interesting design aspects, an accurate reflection of basic game theory, there are tomes upon tomes of information on the concept of tic-tac-toe in game theory and zero-sum games and their strategies, I found this approach easiest to understand and implement in a Django view.